MGM Files Lawsuits Denying Liability Over Las Vegas Shooting

 " 'One would have to show that the hotel had knowledge about this of some sort and they disregarded it,' Russell said.
 'It would require that level of knowledge.'

 "One of the most high profile – and only – recent related cases occurred in Russell's backyard, following the Aurora movie theater massacre in 2012.
 Victims tried to sue the theater chain, Cinemark.
 They lost, and were even ordered to pay the company's legal fees.
-Russell says venues themselves can often be victims too, in the form of lost business and other harm.
+Russell says venues themselves can often be victims, too, in the form of lost business and other harm.

 " 'One can't blame the hotel for not predicting that this gunman would go up to their 32nd floor with an arsenal and break out the windows and start firing at people,' Russell says."